simonbrent/slate/source/includes/_genoverse_options.md

 The default key for sessionStorage/localStorage configuration is 'genoverse'. saveKey will be appended to this if it is set, to allow different keys for different instances of Genoverse.

 Default: `''` (empty string)

+## start

+The start position of the region Genoverse will initially use to display features.

+Default: `1`

 ## storageType